dearwish/node-interceptor/README.md

 1. Add Connect-like uri patterns mapping (i.e. "/users/:id/edit").
 Currently it can be done using the regular expressions only.
 2. Add fixtures integration - the response messages will be read from .js or .json file that reside in application fixtures directory.
 Inspired by [ppcano's fixtures][2].
 3. Add dynamic fixtures similar to [jQuery.fixture][3].
+4. Add configuration on initialization
+- to enable control over setup of interceptor on different protocols
+- to give the ability not to initialize the fixtures

 ## License